 Grilling a fresh whole trout or kokanee over an open fire is the natural end to a day spent in a beautiful place, where cold, clean water flows and the pines whisper to you as you cast and retrieve, cast and retrieve.

-At any rate, it was a lovely, relaxing day, where everyone caught some fish to take home.
-I knew from the get-go that I’d be grilling these little mountain trout.
-Grilled trout isn’t rocket science, but you do need to know a few things to succeed — and to keep your little fish from sticking to the grill.
+Grilling a whole trout isn’t rocket science, but you do need to know a few things to succeed — and to keep your fish from sticking to the grill.

 - Gut and gill your trout.
+This one’s for the anglers, because store-bought trout are sold gutted and gilled.
 Gills impart an “off” taste to the parts of the fish surrounding them.
 No need to scale, as trout have tiny scales.
 If you are grilling a large trout, like a lake trout (mackinaw), you might want to scale it.
 But I don’t bother.

 - Oil your fish, and your grill grates.
 This will really help prevent the trout from sticking.